ErwanColombel92/Python_For_Data_Analysis_OnlineNewsPopularity_ESILV_2021_Shenouda_Lambert/README.md

 This work has been done by Gabriel Shenouda and Benjamin Lambert from ESILV - DIA1 - Paris in January 2021.

+The notebook containing the analysis is called : "OnlineNewsPopularity_Analysis_Shenouda_Lambert"

 # Dataset
 Link : https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity